Memory - TCAM Lookups

 Ternary Content-Addressable Memory (TCAM) is a type of special computer memory used in various very-high-speed searching applications.
 It is especially useful for comparing input search data against a table of stored data, which returns matching data.

-Cisco devices such as switches, routers, and firewalls use this type of hardware memory for particular purposes, such as ACL lookups and Routing Table lookups.
+Cisco devices such as switches, routers, and firewalls use this type of hardware memory for particular purposes, such as Access-List (ACL) lookups and Routing Table lookups.

 TCAM does not require an exact match, and is queried using 0s, 1s, and Xs, where X essentially means “anything” (that is, either 0 or 1).
 It’s kind of like a wildcard state.
 The name "ternary" CAM comes from the fact that you use three states rather than two.